sculpin/sculpin/README.md

 Not Invented Here
 -----------------

-There are other fine projects that are more mature than this one.
+There are other fine projects from which Sculpin has been inspired.
+Many are more mature than this one.
+If you are looking for a stable project with an established community, try something on the following admittedly incomplete
-If you are looking for a stable project with an established community, try something on the following admittedly incomplete list:
+list:

  * [Jekyll](http://github.com/mojombo/jekyll) &mdash; Ruby
  * [Octopress](http://octopress.org) &mdash; Ruby (framework on top of Jekyll)